zhuemann/dimensionality_reduction_visualization/README.md

 `pip install -r requirements.txt`

+Note: If you are using anaconda environment, you might need to install pip first using `conda install -c anaconda pip`

 Once the requirements are installed, run the main file and follow the instructions on the interface on how to use the tool.

 `python3 main.py`